 Wildlife rehabilitation is the rescue and care of injured and orphaned wildlife.
+These animals are later released into there natural habitats to live a normal life.
 Wildlife rehabilitators play an important role as conservationists and humanitarians.

 WHAT IS WILDLIFE REHABILITATION?